Dinico414/XenonLauncher/README.md

 ## 🚀 Key Features

-### 1. Visual Icon Management
+### 1. Visual Icon Management & Split-Screen
 Stop guessing resource names.
-Xenon features a **native visual grid browser** for icon packs.
+Xenon features a **native visual grid browser** for icon packs and advanced multitasking.
 *   **Live Preview:** See every icon in a pack before you apply it.
-*   **Smart Search:** Instantly filter thousands of icons by name to find the perfect match.
+*   **Split-Screen Multitasking:** Launch apps directly into split-screen mode from the app drawer with a dedicated app picker for the second slot.
 *   **Manual Overrides:** Long-press any app to swap its icon, adjust zoom levels, or add custom borders.

-### 2. The Theming Engine
+### 2. The Theming Engine & Variable Fonts
-Xenon provides two layers of aesthetic control to ensure your device looks exactly how you want.
+Xenon provides three layers of aesthetic control to ensure your device looks exactly how you want.
+*   **Typography Tweaks:** Full support for **Variable Fonts** (Roboto Flex & Google Sans Flex).
+Adjust weight, width, and slant with precision sliders.
 *   **Global Packs:** Apply an entire icon pack to every app with a single tap.
-*   **Persistence:** Individual app customizations are smartly preserved even when swapping global themes.
 *   **Icon Shaping:** Full support for Material adaptive shapes including `Squircle`, `Circle`, and `Teardrop`.

-### 3. Immersive Media Page
+### 3. Glassmorphism & Immersive Media
 A dedicated space that transforms into a beautiful, full-screen playback controller.
+*   **Haze Glass Effects:** High-performance frosted glass blur across the UI, powered by the Haze library.
-*   **Dynamic Blur:** The entire page background adapts to your current track's album art using real-time blurring.
+*   **Dynamic Blur:** The media page background adapts to your current track's album art using real-time blurring.
 *   **Color Extraction:** UI elements automatically shift their tint to match the dominant colors of the artwork.
-*   **Seamless Control:** Standard playback buttons paired with custom actions pulled directly from your favorite music apps.

 ### 4. Intelligent "At a Glance"
-Stay organized with a sophisticated calendar engine that does more than just list events.
+Stay organized with a sophisticated dashboard that monitors your schedule and environmental conditions.
+*   **Live Chronometrics:** Real-time monitoring of active timers, stopwatches, and upcoming alarms directly in the header.
+*   **Dynamic Weather:** Integrated temperature and condition updates with localized forecasts.
-*   **Sync Monitoring:** Automatically detects if Google Calendar is actually syncing your accounts and alerts you if data is missing.
+*   **Proactive Sync Fixer:** Automatically detects if Google Calendar is syncing and pairs the connection with a single tap.
+*   **Smart Ranking:** Prioritizes current, upcoming, and all-day events so you always see what matters most.
 *   **Multi-Account:** Aggregates events from all your signed-in calendars into one unified, clean view.
-*   **Contextual Ranking:** Prioritizes upcoming and currently running events so you always see what matters most.

-### 5. Cloud Continuity
+### 5. Cloud Continuity & Identity
 Never lose your setup again.
-Xenon includes a built-in **Backup & Restore** system.
+Xenon includes a secure **Backup & Restore** system.
-*   **Cloud Sync:** Securely save your settings and icon modifications to your personal cloud account.
+*   **Credential Manager:** Seamlessly sign in and sync settings using the latest Android Identity and Google ID APIs.
-*   **Instant Migration:** Moving to a new phone?
-Sign in and restore your entire home screen layout in seconds.
+*   **Instant Migration:** Restore your entire home screen layout, icon overrides, and hidden apps in seconds on a new device.

 ---